mwhapples/BrailleBlaster-NG-docs/manual.md

   print with no braille equivalent such as highlighting, colored font, or double underlining.
-Transcriber-Defined Typeforms allow this emphasis to be represented with a braille symbol that is defined on the Transcriber's Notes Page of the document.
+Transcriber-Defined Typeforms allow this emphasis to be represented with a braille symbol that is defined on the Transcriber’s Notes Page of the document.
 These indicators and how to use them are described in Section 9.5 of the Rules of Unified English Braille.
   - Transcriber-Defined 1 (Shift + Alt + 1)